opensearch-project/security-dashboards-plugin/release-notes/opendistro-for-elasticsearch-security-kibana-plugin.release-notes-1.10.1.1.md

+## Version 1.10.1.1 (2020-9-28)

-The new Kibana Security Plugin is re-designed to streamline workflows, improve usability, and leverage the new Kibana Plugin platform.
+Redesign and implmemented a new Kibana Security Plugin.
+The new Kibana security plugin is re-designed to streamline workflows, improve usability, and leverage the new Kibana Plugin platform.

 The new Kibana security plugin supoorts Kibana `7.9.1`.